-- 3.14.1 For purposes of this chapter, "family member" means the spouse of the employee; a life partner or person cohabitating with the employee; a child, including a stepchild and/or an adopted child of the employee; a parent, step-parent, sibling, or grandparent of the employee or a parent or sibling of the employees' spouse. - 3.14.2 The City will not hire or promote a full or part-time employee into a position where the employee will report to, be supervised by, audited by, or work in the same department with a family member. - 3.14.3 If two employees working in the same department or in a supervisory/subordinate capacity become family members the City may permit one of the employees to transfer to another department where neither employee supervises, reports to or audits the other employee and the employees do not report directly to the same supervisor if a position is available.
+- 3.14.1 For purposes of this chapter, "family member" means the spouse of the employee; a life partner or person cohabitating with the employee; a child, including a stepchild and/or an adopted child of the employee; a parent, step-parent, sibling, or grandparent, or grandchild of the employee or a parent or sibling of the employees' spouse. - 3.14.2 The City will not hire or promote a full or part-time employee into a position where the employee will report to, be supervised by, audited by, or work in the same department with a family member. - 3.14.3 If two employees working in the same department or in a supervisory/subordinate capacity become family members the City may permit one of the employees to transfer to another department where neither employee supervises, reports to or audits the other employee and the employees do not report directly to the same supervisor if a position is available.
+This provision permits the City Manager to supervise family members who report directly to the City Manager; provided the employees are in different departments.
 If a transfer cannot be accomplished the City must terminate the employment of one of the employees.
 The City Manager shall determine which employee to terminate based upon the needs of the City. - 3.14.4 Temporary employees may be employed within the same department as a family member so long as neither employee reports to, is supervised or audited by the other and the employees do not report directly to the same supervisor.